tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james>

-And Gay's Behaving Badly is basically a podcast with cameras.
-We will be discussing things that the... queer Community doesn't like to talk about or doesn't like to acknowledge very much.
+And Gays Behaving Badly is basically a podcast with cameras.
+We will be discussing things that the... queer community doesn't like to talk about or doesn't like to acknowledge very much.

 Uh this first episode we're going to be talking about the... kind of queer Erasure of all of asexual and asexuality and aromanticism from the LGBTQ+-ness.